Fertility challenges

 The #1 cause of fertility challenges for women is polycystic ovary syndrome (PCOS).

-Common causes of fertility challenges for men
+Common causes of infertility in men

 • Sperm disorders affecting sperm motility and viability